Admission is free and open to all.

 Langson IMCA does not provide a coat or bag check.
 Please leave large items at home or in your car.

-Please maintain a safe distance from artwork on view and do not touch the art (including frames), labels, walls, pedestals, or cases.
-For the safety of the works on view, Langson IMCA may use stanchions or markings on the floor to indicate the distance a visitor should stand from the artwork.
+Please maintain a safe distance from artwork during your visit.
+Langson IMCA may use stanchions or markings on the floor to indicate the distance a visitor should stand from the artwork.

 Some exhibitions use QR codes to share more information about the works on view.
 Please let Visitor Experience staff know if you require assistance with this feature.